 Editor’s note: Below we describe recent updates to the National Comprehensive Cancer Network’s (NCCN) guidelines for the treatment and management of pancreatic adenocarcinoma, the most common type of pancreatic cancer.
 Please note that the NCCN guidelines are written for healthcare providers and require a password-protected account to access.
-To learn more about the guidelines and for recommendations on how to discuss them with your medical team, contact Patient Central.
+To learn more about the guidelines and for recommendations on how to discuss them with your medical team, contact PanCAN Patient Services.

 Recently released updates to the National Comprehensive Cancer Network (NCCN) pancreatic adenocarcinoma guidelines define improved best practices to support healthcare providers in their treatment of patients diagnosed with the most common type of pancreatic cancer.

 The mission of the NCCN is to “improve the quality, effectiveness and efficiency of cancer care so that patients can live better lives.”
 Among the functions of the alliance of 27 leading cancer centers is to create and update guidelines for physicians treating patients with various types of cancer.

 Represented among the panel members who make recommendations and discuss and approve revisions to the pancreatic cancer guidelines is Cassadie Moravek, associate director of clinical initiatives at the Pancreatic Cancer Action Network (PanCAN).

 “It’s a tremendous honor to participate on the panel and continuously review and improve the NCCN pancreatic cancer guidelines,” Moravek said.
 “Serving alongside leaders in the field, including several members of PanCAN’s Scientific and Medical Advisory Board, allows me to bring the patient and advocacy perspective to the conversation.”